ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 ### Run the Promotion Pipeline
 {: #devsecops-cd-toolchain-promotion-pipeline-run}

-* Make sure CI Pipeline ran successfully before running the Promotion Pipeline.
+* Make sure that the CI Pipeline ran successfully before you run the Promotion Pipeline.
-* The Promotion Pipeline creates a Pull Request with the content of the inventory on the Inventory Source Environment (eg: master) branch targeting the Inventory Target Environment branch (eg: staging or prod).
-An intermediary branch for the PR is created which can be discarded after the PR has been merged.
+* The Promotion Pipeline creates a Pull Request with the content of the inventory on the Inventory Source Environment (for example: master) branch targeting the Inventory Target Environment branch (for example: staging or prod).
+An intermediary branch for the PR is created which can be discarded after the PR is merged.

 ![DevSecOps Promotion Pipeline](images/devsecops_explore_cd_manual_promotion_trigger.png)

-Once the `Promotion Pipeline` finishes successfully, the `promote` Task should provide you a link to the `Pull Request` in the Inventory Repository.
+After the `Promotion Pipeline` finishes successfully, the `promote` Task should provide you a link to the `Pull Request` in the Inventory Repository.
 The pull request name is of the format `promote <Inventory Source Environment> to <Inventory Target Environment> `

 1. Open the `Pull Request` in your browser with the link provided in the log.
-Fill details in appropriate sections as below:
+Fill in details in the following sections:
   * **Priority**: (mandatory) One of Critical, High, Moderate, Low, Planning
   * **Change Request assignee**: (mandatory) email-id of the assignee
   * **Additional Description**: Description about the changes in the application
-  * **Purpose**: Purpose of the changes made to the application
+  * **Purpose**: Purpose of the changes that are made to the application
   * **Explanation of Impact**: Impact of the change to the application behavior or environment
   * **Backout Plan**: Steps to backout in case of deployment failure
 1. Complete the fields in the `Pull Request` and `save`.
-1. Add the `EMERGENCY` label to your PR if any compliance checks in CI failed and you want to continue with deploy
+1. Add the `EMERGENCY` label to your PR if any compliance checks in CI failed and you want to continue with deployment
 1. Merge the `Pull Request` from the GRIT.

-The details of the `Pull Request` will be used by the CD Pipeline to create a Change Request in Change Request Management repository during the CD Pipeline Run.
+The details of the `Pull Request` are used by the CD Pipeline to create a Change Request in Change Request Management repository during the CD pipeline run.

 ### Run the CD Pipeline
 {: #devsecops-cd-toolchain-cd-pipeline-run}

-There are two ways to start a CD pipeline:
+You can start a CD pipeline in either of the following ways:
 * Trigger the CD pipeline manually.
 * Automatically after every `Merge` action in Inventory Repository.
-After the merge, you have to manually trigger the run of CD Pipeline.
-There is a GRIT Trigger set up to trigger automatic CD Pipeline, but is disabled by default and can be enabled after the first promotion.
+After the merge, you must manually trigger the run of CD Pipeline.
+A GRIT trigger is set up to trigger automatic CD Pipeline, but is disabled by default and can be enabled after the first promotion.

 ![DevSecOps CD Pipeline Manual Promotion](images/devsecops_explore_cd_manual_cd_pipeline_trigger.png)

 ![DevSecOps CD Pipeline Automatic Promotion](images/devsecops_explore_cd_automatic_trigger.png)

-You can also trigger the `CD Pipeline` manually any time, but if there are no changes since the last successful deployment, the `CD pipeline` won't deploy anything new.
+You can also trigger the `CD Pipeline` manually anytime, but if there are no changes since the last successful deployment, the `CD pipeline` doesn't deploy anything new.
 {: tip}

 A successful CD pipeline run looks like this: